JIAYIN (KAY) LU 卢嘉茵

 欢迎来访!

 My passion lies in mathematics and computation.
 I appreciate the beauty in mathematics, and the power of efficient algorithms and computations.
-By combining the two, I hope to help solve engineering challenges of importance today, and make contributions to our society.

-In December, 2023, I will graduate with a Ph.D. in Applied Mathematics from Harvard University.
+In January, 2024, I graduated with a Ph.D. in Applied Mathematics from Harvard University.
 In my graduate research, I developed mathematical models, designed numerical simulations, published computer software libraries, and make tangible impacts in different scientific domains, including computational geometry, material science, and quantitative biology.
-You can read more about my work in the Research section.

 I am also a longtime art enthusiast.
-In my free time, I like to explore expressive ways to combine my areas of interests together, for example, to use 3D printing/laser cutting to create mathematical art.
+In my free time, I like to explore expressive ways to combine my areas of interest together, for example, to use 3D printing/laser cutting to create mathematical art.
 In my graduate study, I have also co-designed and co-instructed a course on Generative Art and Scientific Visualization.
 In this way, I hope to share the fun and beauty of mathematical art with others.

 Fun fact